Behavioral Addiction: Definition, Signs, Types, Causes, Effects, and Treatment

 The dangers of tattoo addiction are increased risk of infection, skin allergies, scarring, bloodborne diseases, and cancer.

 Since tattoo addiction is not an official disorder, there is no established treatment protocol for it.
-However, cognitive behavioral therapy and counseling may be helpful in this behavioral addiction.
+However, cognitive behavioral therapy and counseling are helpful in this behavioral addiction.

 Video game addiction is a behavioral addiction defined by the 11th Revision of the International Classification of Diseases (ICD-11) as a lack of control over gaming, giving priority to gaming over daily activities and other interests despite consequences.